 In essentials unity, in non-essentials liberty and in all things love

-we are all fallen and sin-infected humans, even with the enlightenment of the Holy Spirit our biases, traditions, presuppositions and inherent sin often prevents us from getting the proper interpretation of the Word of God, and so we have a somewhat distorted understanding of many things.
+are all fallen and sin-infected humans, even with the enlightenment of the Holy Spirit our biases, traditions, presuppositions and inherent sin often prevents us from getting the proper interpretation of the Word of God, and so we have a somewhat distorted understanding of many things.
 It is spiritually healthy to explore and consider the alternative viewpoints, and understand why you believe what you do.
 Remember we are to base our beliefs on God's Word which we should diligently study for ourselves, not just relying on the opinion of others.
 Even the early believers did not blindly accept what Paul said, but "They examined the Scriptures to see if what he spoke was true" (Act 17:11).
+Every Christian should seek God’s approval in what they do.
+If it is not clearly outlined in Scripture whether a practice is lawful or edifying, then it is dependent on each person’s conscience.

 With many Christian beliefs there is a tension between two Scripturally valid viewpoints which each hold aspects of the overall truth.
 So while there should be unity in the core beliefs, those stated in the Bible and taught by Jesus and the apostles, we must accept there will not be uniformity in all matters of the Christian faith.
 In disputable matters, through prayer and seeking the Lord, we should be fully convinced in our own minds about what God would have us do, and allow others the same freedom to have a diversity of views.
 Sometimes we must respectfully 'agree to disagree' on these secondary issues as we model the love, acceptance and unity that Jesus said should characterize His followers (Jn 13:34,35; 1 Jn 4:12).